anchoranalysis/anchoranalysis.github.io/pages/developer_guide/developer_guide_architecture_overview.md

 We insert plugins using [Dependency Injection](https://en.wikipedia.org/wiki/Dependency_injection) via BeanXML (giving us [Inversion of Control](https://en.wikipedia.org/wiki/Inversion_of_control)).

-### Steps for adding a new plugin module

-Based in the root directory of a multi-module respository:

-1. Create a sub-directory containing the new module in [anchor-plugins](https://github.com/anchoranalysis/anchor-plugins) or [anchor-plugins-gpl](https://github.com/anchoranalysis/anchor-plugins-gpl) depending on license.
-2. Add module name to the `pom.xml` in the root directory of this repository.
-3. Add a dependency in `anchor-assembly`:
-    1. if it's the regular MIT license (i.e. not-GPL), then add a dependency in [/addplugins/pom.xml](https://github.com/anchoranalysis/anchor-assembly/blob/master/addplugins/pom.xml)
-    2. if it's GPL, then add a dependency in [/anchor-assembly/pom.xml](https://github.com/anchoranalysis/anchor-assembly/blob/master/anchor-assembly/pom.xml)

 ## Anchor Beans

 Many classes (especially plugins) inherit from AnchorBean class.
 This makes the class an [Anchor Bean](/developer_guide_anchor_beans.html), which can be instantiated from XML and has other convenient properties.